DioxusLabs/dioxus/docs/guide/src/getting_started/ssr.md

 tokio = { version = "1.15.0", features = ["full"] }
 ```

-Now, setup your Axum app to respond on an endpoint.
+Now, set up your Axum app to respond on an endpoint.

 ```rust
 use axum::{response::Html, routing::get, Router};